 Not like the ready-to-install LED options, light bulbs must screw into a fixture to operate.
 The industry has standardized six base types to use with light bulbs today.
 Here are the six base sizes for light bulbs.

 Although all these screw bases exist for light bulbs today, only two of them are considered industry standard: screw and pin bases.

+Screw bases for light bulbs are the most common design today.
+They're sometimes called “Edisons" because of the concept's originality.
+When you have a halogen or incandescent screw base, two contact wires link the base to the filament where the electrical voltage reaches the bulb.
 The number found in the light bulb base reflects its diameter in millimeters.
-That means an A-type bulb listed as an E11 would be a standard globular design with an 11 mm base.
+For example, an A-type bulb listed as an E11 would be a standard globular design with an 11 mm base.

 Most light bulbs with pin bases are MR16s, linear or plug-in compact fluorescents, or an HID design.
 The principle of this connection is significantly different from the screw-in style.
 The pins stick out of the base to connect the bulb to a voltage source.